Valley of the Dolls (1967) & Once is Not Enough (1975)

 Jo: And my mother was Russian.

 Lee: So was mine!
-My mishpucha, honey! [laughs]
+My mishpocha, honey! [laughs]

-Jo: My mishpucha, yes! [laughs] That’s why I called you bubbie (short for bubbeleh-friend not grandmother) yesterday and then felt bad.
-I said “I’ll talk to you later, bubbie!” [laughs] And then I was like “Oy, should I have said that?”
+Jo: My mishpocha, yes! [laughs] That’s why I called you Bubbie (short for bubbles-friend not grandmother) yesterday and then felt bad.
+I said, “I’ll talk to you later, bubble!” [laughs] And then I was like “Oy, should I have said that?”

 Lee: [laughs] I’ll be your bubbie!